pkeir/pkeir.github.io/_drafts/nary-swap.md

 }
 ```

 A version of `swap` which takes *three* arguments can help to identify a recursive pattern.
 In `swap3`, below, a temporary variable `tmp` is declared, and initialised, by a *move assignment* to the first argument.
 This is followed by a move assignment, of each function (template) argument, to the argument which follows it.
 The update of the *last* argument is irregular, in that its move assignment is to the temporary variable; still holding the contents of the *first* argument.
-Nevertheless, a simple pattern of move assignments is observed; one for each argument.
+Nevertheless, a simple pattern of move assignments is observed; one for each argument:

 ```cpp
 template <typename T>